janrito/janrito.github.io/_includes/mini_about.md

 ![portrait][portrait]

-Alejandro Giacometti is a Data Scientist at [EDITED], a former New York [Insight] Fellow and Digital Humanist.
+I'm Alejandro Giacometti, Data Scientist at [EDITED], New York [Insight] Alumn and Digital Humanist.

-He has a PhD in Image Science from University College London and an MA in Humanities Computing from the University of Alberta.
+I have a PhD in Image Science from University College London and an MA in Humanities Computing from the University of Alberta.